pangduckwai/PiDisplay/README.md

 * Operating voltage: 3.3V

 The display has some jumpers at the back to be soldered to enable/disable the interfaces it uses.
-I decided to use the default 4-wire SPI which require no soldering at all.
+I decided to use the default 4-wire SPI which require no soldering at all :stuck_out_tongue_closed_eyes:

 ## Setup
 I decided to use Python to control my display.
 There are other options from the manufacturer but I didn't explore them.

 _**Note: The following steps are deduced from the documents from the manufacturer.
-I performed them in the exact order listed below, but I'm not sure if the ordering is necessary**_
+I performed them in the exact order listed below, but I'm not sure if is absolutely necessary**_

 ### Prepare raspbian
 * `sudo apt-get update`